miraytopal/Medical-Image-Classification-AWS-SageMaker/README.md

-# Skin-Cancer-Classification-AWS-SageMaker
+# Medical-Image-Classification-AWS-SageMaker

-This repo aims to classify skin as cancerous or non-cancerous using a skin cancer dataset.
+"This repo aims to classify skin as cancerous or non-cancerous using a skin cancer dataset."
 In this repository, we will use AWS Sagemaker for training our model.

 **Dataset**